-General Services also includes transfers to reserves and debt service funds.
+Non-departmental also includes transfers to reserves and debt service funds.

-- Funding to allow NORCOM to hire a mental health professional to take 911 calls and collaborate with dispatches to better address those who call 911 with mental or behavioral health issues, \$136,295 one-time. - The City of Kirkland will serve as both the program host and fiscal agent of the Regional Crisis Response Agency (RCR).
-In the adopted budget, the RCR personnel is budgeted in the General Services department and includes salaries and benefits of the 13 City of Kirkland employees in the RCR Agency, \$4,125,780.
+- Funding to allow NORCOM to hire a mental health professional to take 911 calls and collaborate with dispatches to better address those who call 911 with mental or behavioral health issues, \$136,295 one-time. - Funding to support the Regional Crisis Response program to better serve community members experiencing behavioral health challenges, \$2,336,132 ongoing.